nulldot0/Inventory-Management-API/README.md

 ```

 if you want to return the stocks on product on the transaction you can pass **return_stocks: true**. example below.
+* **"return_stocks"** type: bool, set to true if you want to return the stocks of the product in the transaction.

 ```json
 {